-Kristín has been an Academic Advising Director since 2010.
+Kristín has been an Undergraduate Advising Director since 2010.
 Before that she was the Education Director for the National Science Foundation Research Center on Polymer Interfaces and Macromolecular Assemblies, a lecturer in the Stanford Biology department coordinating undergraduate research and honors programs, and a postdoctoral scholar in Stanford’s Biology department studying the regulation of asexual sporulation in fungi.

 Current Role at Stanford